shaobig/Table-Nuevo-Complex/readme.md

 # Table Nuevo Complex

-The Table Nuevo Complex or TNC is a multicomponent server application providing a set of instruments for the music analysis.
+The Table Nuevo Complex or TNC is a multicomponent server application which provides a set of instruments for the music analysis.
 The system propagates the idea of the evaluation of music as a way to discover, analyse and arrange the different sides of the music world; determine own favourite artists and their releases and expand the boundaries of the surrounding being.
 The functional objective was the lack of the functionality in terms of the used instruments.

 ## Basic tools